data-edu/data-science-in-education/19-conclusion.Rmd

 something new - you are not alone!
-So, take on challenges: a joy of doing data science is that it is a field at this time, especially in education, is that the promise and peril of using data are both very real, and those taking on challenges have the chance to shape the direction of how data is used
+So, take on challenges: a joy of doing data science is that it is a field at this time, especially in education, is that the promise and peril of using data are both very real, and those taking on challenges have the chance to shape the direction of how data is used.

 ## Know when to turn to something else